Volleyball Serving Rules

 As you may know, at the beginning of each rally an offensive player serves the ball into the opponent's court.
-Serving is putting the ball into play by throwing it into the air and hitting it into the opponent's court over the net.
+Serving is the action of putting the ball into play by hitting it into the opponent's court over the net.
 It is important to know the different rules regarding a serve in volleyball.